rticommunity/rticonnextdds-connector-js/README.md

 });
 ```

-Notice that if you have multiple inputs, you will have to check all of them yourself.
+Notice that if you have multiple inputs, you will have to check all of them.

 ### License
 With the sole exception of the contents of the "examples" subdirectory, all use of this product is subject to the RTI Software License Agreement included at the top level of this repository.
 Files within the "examples" subdirectory are licensed as marked within the file.